GoogleChrome/webstore-docs/publish.md

 **Tips:**

 * Set the initial [version number](https://developer.chrome.com/extensions/manifest.html#version) in the manifest to a low value, such as 0.0.0.1.
 That way, you have room to increase the version number when you upload new versions of your app.
-* If your packaged app or extension uses [Native Client](https://developers.google.com/native-client/), you can structure your application directory hierarchy and ZIP file in a way that reduces the size of the user download package.
+* If your extension uses [Native Client](https://developers.google.com/native-client/), you can structure your application directory hierarchy and ZIP file in a way that reduces the size of the user download package.
 For details, see [Reducing the size of the user download package](https://developer.chrome.com/native-client/devguide/distributing#reducing-the-size-of-the-user-download-package).

 Before you upload your app, you’ll be asked to pick a developer account to both own your apps and receive payments.
 Instead of your personal account, we suggest using a dedicated account.